uberhalit/SekiroFpsUnlockAndMore/README.md

 ### On 'Disable death penalties (except dragonrot)':
 Like 'Unseen Aid' you will not lose any Sen or Experience upon death with this option enabled.
 Dragonrot will not be modified, check the option above to prevent dragonrot from increasing.

+### On 'Increase spirit emblem cap. on upgrades':
+Whenever you upgrade your prosthetic arm the maximum spirit emblem capacity will now be increased by 1 **permanently**.
+Deactivating this option will not remove the additional capacity gained by it.
+With the base 15 capacity and +5 capacity by skills the normal maximal capacity is 20, with this feature enabled you can reach up to 50 max capacity as there are 30 prosthetic upgrades.

 ### On 'Game speed':
 Slow down the game to beat a boss like a game journalist or speed it up and become gud.
 Game speed acts as a global time scale and is used by the game itself to create a dramatic effect in a few cutscenes.
 All game physics (even opening the menu) will be affected equally: all time-critical windows like dodge and deflect will be proportionally prolonged or shortened while the amount of damage given and taken as well as all other damage physics will be unaltered.
 A hit from an enemy on 150% game speed will do the exact same damage as on 80%, the deflect window on 50% is exactly twice as long as on 100% and so on.
 Of course, Sekiro himself will be affected by the speed too so even though a time window might be different now, the speed which you can react on it is different too.
 Can be toggled by pressing CTRL+M. Be aware that both speed modifications can potentially crash the game in certain cutscenes and NPC interactions so use them with caution.